Run1e/mouserot/README.md

 kernel -> pointer device -> libinput -> X server -> X client
 ```

-However, we can "grab" exclusive access to a pointer device, such that libinput can no longer received events from it.
+However, we can "grab" exclusive access to a pointer device, such that libinput can no longer receive events from it.
-If we then create a [virtual pointer device](https://www.kernel.org/doc/html/v4.12/input/uinput.html)
+Then we can create a [virtual pointer device](https://www.kernel.org/doc/html/v4.12/input/uinput.html)
-we can forward events to it, after applying scaling and rotation as needed.
+which we can forward events to, after they have been scaled and rotated as needed.

 The flow will then look more like: